PeekingBoo/Tools_AHK/README.md

 AutoHotkeyU32.exe available in this zip from the AHK website: https://www.autohotkey.com/download/ahk.zip

 For convenience, set your Windows OS to open any .ahk files using AutoHotkeyU32.exe

+# To Download
+Right-click WindowManager.ahk above and Save Link As...